 Multiple departures available.
 Enquire for more details.

-3 days/2 nights aboard The Ghan, Adelaide to Darwin (or v.v.), in Gold Service including all meals, beverages and Off Train Experiences in Marla, Alice Springs and Katherine
+Three days/two nights aboard The Ghan, Adelaide to Darwin, including all meals, beverages and off train excursions in Marla, Alice Springs and Katherine

 The train was steam hauled, and the service had to contend with extreme conditions including flash flooding and intense heat.
 As such, it was often an irregular service.
 The old Ghan ran on a light, narrow-gauge track well to the east of the track it travels today.